 Discom: Can you tell us something about your beginnings in electronic music?
 How did you start DATA?

 Vrach: It was so long ago…hmmm..
 I had two Syndrums (peew, peew kind of electronic drums), Jevta had a cassette recorder and few guitar pedals.
-Friend of ours was given a synth by someone and we were just stunned with it!
+A friend of ours was given a synth by someone and we were just stunned by it!

 Discom: It is known that you had one of the largest collections of synthesizers, drum machines and electronic kits in Belgrade, starting from the 80s.
 How hard was it to get some quality equipment back then?
 How did you find your equipment?